- When and where will SNCURCS be held?

 Is there a registration fee for students, faculty mentors or others attending the symposium?

-For 2020, no. Thanks to the generous support of sponsors, this year’s SNCURCS is free for all student presenters, faculty mentors and other attending guests.
+For 2021, no. This year’s SNCURCS is free for all student presenters, faculty mentors and other attending guests.
 No registration is required.

 Can I choose what time I present my work?